 Who belongs to cliques?

-Cliques often affect people of all ages, both guys and girls.
+Cliques often affect people of all ages.
 They can be found in elementary school, middle school (especially), high school, college, and in the workplace.

 What’s the difference between friendships and “cliques”?

-Your close friends usually know a lot about you, such as your favorite sports, your favorite music, and your beliefs about certain things.
+Many people have at least one person in their life that they can proudly call their “best” friend, as well as a social group in which they feel very comfortable.
+Your close friends usually know a lot about you, such as your favorite color, where you like to shop, your favorite food, and your beliefs about certain things.
 They are genuinely concerned about YOU as a person.
 You may have a close group of friends with whom you can be yourself without being nervous about what they might think.
-In cliques you might feel shy talking about things you like that the group might not think are cool.
+In cliques you might feel shy to show others your silly side or your true feelings about things for fear of being teased.
+In a clique you’re supposed to share one set of beliefs, unlike true friendship when differences in personalities and beliefs are appreciated.

 What’s so great about being in a clique?

 Tweens, teens, and sometimes even adults may see a clique as a way to make friends and become popular.
-For someone who may not be very outgoing on their own, cliques may help make it easier to socialize.
-Cliques may be tightly controlled by a leader (or a few leaders) and their close allies.
-They typically have the ability to decide who is cool and who’s not, and what behavior is acceptable and what is not.
+For someone who is more of a follower than a leader, cliques help make it easier to be included because the rules are usually clear.
+Cliques may be tightly controlled by the most “popular” person and his or her close allies.
+They typically have the ability to decide who’s cool and who’s not, and what behavior is acceptable and what is not.
 This can feel uncomfortable for those who are left out.

 What’s the difference between cliques and clubs?

 Cliques are usually closed to people outside of the group.
-Clubs are different because they are open to people who share common interests.
-In cliques there is often a lot of pressure to act the same as the other members.
+Clubs are different because they are open to people who share common interests such as, a computer club, music club, or math club.
+In cliques there is often a lot of pressure to act the same.
 In clubs, people tend to share ideas and respect the opinions of others.

 How do you avoid being part of a clique?

 It may feel good to be approached by someone who is in a clique.
-You’re not alone-most people want to feel accepted and popular, particularly at school or in new social situations, but don’t fall for what appears to be a quick way to go from being unnoticed to being cool and popular.
-Realize that you are interesting and unique just as you are.
+You’re not alone-most people want to feel accepted and popular, particularly at school or in new social situations, but don’t fall for what appears to be a quick way to go from being unnoticed to being cool and popular!
+Realize that you are special and unique and you don’t need approval from anyone else.

 Here are some helpful tips: